neil-hickey/docs-tap/namespace-provisioner/use-case4.hbs.md

     kubectl annotate ns YOUR-NEW-DEVELOPER-NAMESPACE param.nsp.tap/limits.defaultRequest.memory=1Gi
     ```

-    * Controller will look at all the annotations/labels with prefix `param.nsp.tap/` and add the keys and its values in the desired-namespace configmaps as parameters for that namespace.
+    Controller will look at all the annotations and labels with the `param.nsp.tap/` prefix and add
+    the keys and its values in the desired-namespace configmaps as parameters for that namespace.
-    * Users can provide a custom prefix for the controller to look at if they do not want to use the default `param.nsp.tap` using parameter_prefixes configuration in Namespace Provisioner TAP values.
-See [Controller Customization](customize-installation.md) for more information on setting parameter_prefixes.
+    Alternatively, you can provide a custom prefix using the parameter_prefixes configuration in `tap-values.yaml`.
+For more information about setting parameter_prefixes, see [Controller Customization](customize-installation.md).

     >**Note** Labels take precedence over annotations if the same key is provided in both.

 Using GitOps
-: Add the following configuration to your TAP values to add parameterized limits to your developer namespace:
+: Add the following configuration to your `tap-values.yaml` file to add parameterized limits to your developer namespace:

     ```yaml
     namespace_provisioner: